-Since its opening in 1973, the Loyola/Notre Dame Library ("LNDL" or "the Library") has served as a critical resource for outstanding teaching and scholarship.
+Since its opening in 1973, the Loyola/Notre Dame Library has served as a critical resource for outstanding teaching and scholarship.
 Notre Dame and Loyola have recently completed a joint renovation and expansion project.
 The results of this project are expanded use of technology for teaching and learning; accommodation of greater numbers of students, faculty and community patrons; and vibrant, vital center for scholarly exploration and achievement.

-The LNDL is open 7 days a week during the fall, spring, and summer Semesters.
-The Library provides information services and resources to support the academic programs and educational concerns of Notre Dame of Maryland University and Loyola University Maryland.
+The Loyola/Notre Dame Library is open 7 days a week during the fall, spring, and summer semesters.
+The Loyola Notre Dame Library provides information services and resources to support the academic programs and educational concerns of Notre Dame of Maryland University and Loyola University Maryland.
 Through the Library's website, faculty, students and staff may access An extensive array of books, journals, databases, and streaming video to support research, teaching, and learning.